EPA's Office of Inspector General

 What is the EPA OIG?

-- We perform audits, evaluations, and investigations of EPA and its contractors, to promote economy and efficiency, and to prevent and detect fraud, waste, and abuse.
+- We perform audits and investigations of the EPA to promote economy and efficiency, and to prevent and detect fraud, waste and abuse.

 - We strive to provide solutions to problems that ultimately result in making America a cleaner and healthier place.